Developing node-llama-cpp

 , consider improving the CLI to reflect this change.

-To test whether you local setup works, download a model and try using it with the chat
+To test whether your local setup works, download a model and try using it with the chat

 command.

-We recommend you to start by getting a small model that doesn't have a lot of parameters just to ensure that your setup works, so try downloading a 7B
+We recommend you to start by getting a small model that doesn't have a lot of parameters just to ensure everything works, so try downloading a 7B

 parameters model first (search for models with both 7B